sidraut007/Terraform/README.md

 │       └── outputs.tf

 ```
-### This structure is used when you're using a module in the development environment and defining variable values in a separate terraform.tfvars file, rather than directly assigning values in the main.tf file.
+### This structure is used when you're using a module in the Specific environment and defining variable values in a separate terraform.tfvars file, rather than directly assigning values in the main.tf file.

 ```
 terraform-infra/